Victim of Financial Fraud? Call Now

 • Regularly review your accounts and contact your investment advisers with questions about new investments.

-• Make sure you understand how the investments in your account are supposed to work.
+• Make sure you understand how the investments in your account work.

 • Inform your broker if your risk tolerance or your financial situation has changed so that they can adjust your portfolio as necessary.